 US guidelines are slightly higher, at 2.4mcg, and the European Food Safety Authority suggest an ‘adequate intake’ of 4mcg a day.

-Some studies suggest that vegans have lower B12 levels than people who eat meat and dairy, but many studies have only included B12 from food and ignored intake from supplements.
+Some studies4 suggest that vegans have lower B12 levels than people who eat meat and dairy, but many studies have only included B12 from food and ignored intake from supplements.

-The UK National Diet and Nutrition Surveys have found low vitamin B12 levels are not uncommon among the general population, regardless of diet, especially in people over 50.
-The reason is because absorption is a complicated process that declines with age.
+The UK National Diet and Nutrition Surveys have found low vitamin B12 levels are not uncommon5 among the general population, regardless of diet, especially in people over 50.
+The reason is that absorption is a complicated process that declines with age.

 - Fibre: Are you getting enough?